-Lithotripsy is a medical procedure that uses shock waves or a laser to break down stones in the kidney, gallbladder, or ureters.
+Lithotripsy is a type of medical procedure.
+It uses shock waves or a laser to break down stones in the kidney, gallbladder, or ureters.
 The main types are extracorporeal shock wave lithotripsy (ESWL) and laser lithotripsy.

-It is common to develop stones in the kidneys, gallbladder, or ureter.
-Sometimes stones are small enough to leave the body during urination without a person noticing.
-Large stones, however, can cause pain and block the flow of urine.
+Sometimes, stones are small enough to leave the body during urination without a person noticing.
+However, large kidney or ureter stones can cause pain and block the flow of urine.

 The two main types of lithotripsy are extracorporeal shock wave lithotripsy (ESWL) and laser lithotripsy.
-Laser lithotripsy is sometimes abbreviated as FURSL (flexible ureteroscopy and laser lithotripsy) because doctors use a tool called a ureteroscope.
+Laser lithotripsy is sometimes known as flexible ureteroscopy and laser lithotripsy (FURSL) because doctors use a tool called a ureteroscope.

-ESWL uses shock waves to break down stones.
-During this procedure, a surgeon will use a machine called a lithotripter to aim sound waves directly at the stones through the body.
+During this procedure, a doctor will use a machine called a lithotripter to aim sound waves directly at the stones through the body.

-The procedure takes about 1 hour and usually takes place in a hospital.
+The procedure takes about 1 hour and usually happens in a hospital.
 In most cases, a person can go home the same day.
 After the treatment, they should pass the stone particles over several days or weeks through urination.

 This procedure involves using an endoscope to treat stones in the ureter.
-An endoscope is a flexible tube with a light and camera that helps a doctor see inside an organ or body cavity.
+An endoscope is a flexible tube with a light and camera attached that helps a doctor see inside an organ or body cavity.

 The broken stone fragments should pass easily through urine in the days and weeks following the procedure.